zspitz/dlr/docs/dlr-overview/language-implementation-1.md

 - could be dynamic expression

 A dynamic expression often has a Type property that is Object, but its Type that is not null.
 It might not be Object as well.
-For example, in "if x &gt; y" the ET node for '&gt;' could be typed Boolean even if it is a dynamic node.
+For example, in "`if x > y`" the ET node for '&gt;' could be typed Boolean even if it is a dynamic node.

 **The ET v2 model includes dynamically bound nodes that:**